Pratham2sharma/StackIT/README.md

 We're proud to participate in the Odoo Hackathon — a place to create, collaborate, and showcase innovation.
 **StackIT** is our attempt at building something meaningful, scalable, and community-first.

----

-> *"The best way to learn is together." – The StackIT Team 💡*